Lynch23/Lynch23/README.md

-# Lynch Austin
 ## Bio
-Self-taught web-dev and senior year student in Energy and Process Engineering.
+Passionate web developer and senior year student in Energy and Process Engineering.
+I have developed back-end servers and databases using Express and MongoDB, built easy to use RESTful APIs, developed fully responsive solutions for interfaces.
+I'm able to communicate effectively, document work neatly and write clean code.
+I am up to date with latest tech trends 2023+.
 Currently building projects with the MERN stack.
-Also looking for collaboration opportunities on AI and open source projects.
-Notable experience in building back-end servers and databases with Express and MongoDB.
-Can effectively communicate, document work neatly and write clean code.
+Also looking for collaboration opportunities on AI and open source projects

 ## My Tech-Stack
 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white) &nbsp;